BOM generation

 Parameter assignment rules

 Component parameters can be directly assigned for each component as shown in the example above.
-However, in large designs with many components, this is tedious to maintain and change when MPN/manufacturer change are needed.
+However, in large designs with many components, this is tedious to maintain and change when MPN/manufacturer changes are needed.

 Instead of manually setting parameters for each component, rules can be used to assign parameters.

-from std import *
+from "std" import *

 v5 = supply("5V")